nick-ma/IELTS/03 Writing/04 ielts-mentor/GT Part1/Sample 9 - You traveled by a bus and your suitcase was damaged.md

-# You travelled by a long distance bus recently and your suitcase was damaged.
+# *[Complain]* You travelled by a long distance bus recently and your suitcase was damaged.

 Write a letter to the bus company.
 In your letter: